-However the African blanket came about, these days, methods of production of the Maasai shuka cloth have evolved.
+However, the methods of production of the Maasai shuka cloth have evolved.
 It is usually manufactured in Dar es Salaam and even in China, bearing the text, “The Original Maasai Shuka” on the plastic packaging.

 Even more interesting is the fact that the Maasai shuka cloth is gaining international prominence.
 The cloth has started popping up frequently in the global fashion world.
 In 2012, for instance, Louis Vuitton featured red and blue Maasai shuka in their Spring/Summer collection 2012, using the fabric to fashion hats, shirt, and scarves.